Financial Safety Planning

 Computer/Internet Safety…

-- Be cautious about completing applications online
+- Be cautious about completing applications online.

 Workplace…

-- If possible, have telephone calls screened
+- If possible, have your telephone calls screened.